Parviz Meshkatian

-Parviz Meshkatian (Persian: پرويز مشكاتيان; May 15, 1955 - September 21, 2009) was an Iranian musician, composer, researcher and university lecturer.
+Parviz Meshkatian (پرويز مشكاتيان; 15 May 1955 – 21 September 2009) was an Iranian musician, composer, researcher and university lecturer.

 Biography

 Born in Neyshabur, Meshkatian entered the Tehran Academy of Arts, where he studied music theory and was introduced to radif (the Persian classical music repertoire) by the masters Nur-Ali Boroumand, Dariush Safvat, Mohammad Taghi Massoudieh, and Mehdi Barkeshli.
 He focused on the radif of Mirza Abdollah for santur and setar.

 In 1977, Meshkatian cofounded the Aref Ensemble.

 Meshkatian toured Europe and Asia and regularly performed.
 In the spring of 1982 he published the book Twenty Pieces for Santour.
 While continuing his work as a composer and a researcher, Meshkatian was teaching music at Tehran University.

-Meshkatian died on September 21, 2009, in Tehran, from a heart attack.
+Meshkatian died from a heart attack in Tehran on 21 September 2009.